Radiator Sizing Data

 Data required for sizing of industrial radiators for diesel engines

 Proper sizing of an engine radiator must take into account engine data as well as installation characteristics.
 The following data is typically required by a radiator manufacturer in order to size a product for a specific application.
-You can submit a request for quote for fast selection and pricing of Young radiators.
+You can submit a request for quote for fast selection and pricing of Diesel Radiator Co radiators.
 Before you do, please familiarize yourself with these basic terms.

 Heat load rejected to coolant or aftercooler - expressed in "British thermal units per minute" or BTU/min.
 This data is found in the engine application data sheet and relates to the engine heat dissipated to the engine jacket water cooling fluid (coolant) or aftercooler cooling fluid.